cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 # A Blockchain App Architecture

-In this section, let's take a closer look at the application architecture underlying blockchains build with the Cosmos SDK.
+In this section, let's take a closer look at the application architecture underlying blockchains built with the Cosmos SDK.
 You will look into Tendermint, consensus in Cosmos, the Application Blockchain Interface, the Cosmos SDK, and state machines.
 This section will give you a better feeling for the application architecture in Cosmos.

 ## What is Tendermint?

 Created in 2014, [Tendermint](https://tendermint.com/) accelerates the development of distinct blockchains by providing a ready-made networking and consensus solution.
 Networking and consensus do not have to be recreated by developers for each case.
-You may already be using Tendermint without being aware of it, as other blockchains like [Hyperledger Burrow](https://hyperledger.github.io/burrow/#/) and the [Binance Chain](https://www.binance.org/en/smartChain) use Tendermint.
+You may already be using Tendermint without being aware of it as other blockchains like [Hyperledger Burrow](https://hyperledger.github.io/burrow/#/) and the [Binance Chain](https://www.binance.org/en/smartChain) use Tendermint.

 Tendermint modules **attend to consensus and networking**.
 These are two important components of any blockchain.
 This frees developers to focus on the application level without descending into lower-level blockchain concerns such as peer discovery, block propagation, consensus, and transaction finalization.
-Without Tendermint, developers would be forced to build software to address these concerns, which would add additional time, complexity, and cost to the development of their applications.
+Without Tendermint, developers would be forced to build software to address these concerns which would add additional time, complexity, and cost to the development of their applications.

 ![Blockchain application architecture overview](./images/architecture_overview.png)